-Our Annual Day of Service is an all-day service event where BECU employees visit local high schools to teach teens essential budgeting skills.
-Setting aside a day for us to serve is at the heart of who we are.
+BECU’s Annual Day of Service is an all-day event that deploys BECU employees to teach essential budgeting skills in local high schools.
+Setting aside a day to serve is at the heart of who we are.

 Our Annual Day of Service is an event where all BECU employees provide financial education to high school students.
 Teaching healthy financial habits to students before they embark on their adult lives helps teens develop awareness, and make educated saving and spending decisions.